unfoldingWord-dev/tX/README.md

 All methods and modules **must** be documented with reStructured text.
 These doc strings will be used to generate the documentation files.

+Everything under `./doc` has been configured for you or is managed by the makefile.
+**Stay out of there!**

 ## Subpackages

 If your service is prepared as a subpackage (directory) as apposed to a submodule (single file)